Nils-Magnus/ai-dojo/notes/ai-operations.md

 [log-anomaly-detector](https://github.com/AICoE/log-anomaly-detector)
 * _It can connect to streaming sources and produce predictions of abnormal log lines.
 Internally it uses unsupervised machine learning.
 We incorporate a number of machine learning models to achieve this result.
 In addition it includes a human in the loop feedback system._
+* ⛔️ the codebase seems out of date and not well maintained, I wasn't able to get this to run [CS]